Mon 11am–7pm | Tue–Wed 7am–4pm | Thu 7am–2pm | Fri by appt

 Frequently Asked Questions

-Reach out if you notice severe pain that worsens after 2–3 days, heavy bleeding that pressure won't stop, signs of infection such as fever, swelling, or pus, or numbness that lingers long after the anesthesia should have worn off.
+Reach out to Drs.
+Brammeier and Ericson if you have severe pain that gets worse rather than better after 2–3 days, heavy bleeding that steady pressure will not stop, signs of infection such as fever, spreading swelling, or pus, or numbness that lingers well after the anesthesia should have worn off.
+Trust your instincts too: if something feels wrong, a quick phone call lets us reassure you or get you in promptly.

 Yes.
 Removing several teeth in one visit is common and often the preferred route, since it means fewer appointments and a single recovery period, and it frequently sets the stage for dentures or implants.
-Drs.
-Brammeier and Ericson will determine the best approach for your individual situation.
+Effective anesthesia and, where helpful, sedation keep the procedure comfortable even when more than one tooth is involved.

 A damaged tooth doesn't have to hold you back.
 Schedule a consultation to explore your options and find relief.